 - Previous winners are eligible for the award but if two applications are very close in value, preference will be given to the student who has not won before.

-The deadline for application is March 14, 2022.
+The next deadline for application will be in March 2024.
 The results will be announced within a month.
 Click here to download the application (Word format).

 From 2000 to 2018, the TEA offered this award as the W. John D. Eberlie Research Grant.

 2023 - 2 awards: Nicole Regimbal, University of Toronto & Lydia Wong, University of Ottawa

 2021 - 2 awards: Sara Khan, Carleton University & Kelly Murray-Stoker, University of Toronto (video)